houses flooded

 • Interest from both the community and local authorities to work with the Alliance.

 Decisions that affect flood risk and resilience are often made at the global and national levels.
 Yet the impacts of floods are felt most immediately by communities.
 Therefore, the Alliance decided to focus on communities.
-The community level is an effective entry point for resilience action because communities often know best how and where to focus activities for impact.
-Working with communities helps demonstrate tangible impacts on peoples’ lives and develop good practices to shape policy at higher levels.
+The community level was an effective entry point for resilience action because communities often know best how and where to focus activities for impact.
+Working with communities helped demonstrate tangible impacts on peoples’ lives and develop good practices to shape policy at higher levels.

 The Alliance was launched in 2013 with the goal of shifting focus from flood response and recovery to pre-event risk reduction.
-It consists of humanitarian, NGO, research, and private sector partners focusing on finding practical ways to support communities in developed and developing countries strengthen their resilience to flood risk to ensure that floods have no negative impact on people’s and businesses’ ability to thrive.
+It consisted of humanitarian, NGO, research, and private sector partners focusing on finding practical ways to support communities in developed and developing countries to strengthen their resilience to flood risk to ensure that floods have no negative impact on people’s and businesses’ ability to thrive.
 Based on the successes achieved in the first five-year phase, the Z Zurich Foundation extended funding for a second five-year phase in 2018, and in 2020 support was further extended through to 2024.
-Originally five organizations working together, the Alliance now comprises nine members – Zurich Insurance Group, Concern Worldwide, the International Federation of the Red Cross and Red Crescent Societies (IFRC), Mercy Corps, Plan International, Practical Action, the International Institute for Applied Systems and Analysis (IIASA), the London School of Economics (LSE) and the Institute for Social and Environmental Transition-International (ISET).
+Originally five organizations working together, the Alliance used to comprise of nine members – Zurich Insurance Group, Concern Worldwide, the International Federation of the Red Cross and Red Crescent Societies (IFRC), Mercy Corps, Plan International, Practical Action, the International Institute for Applied Systems and Analysis (IIASA), the London School of Economics (LSE) and the Institute for Social and Environmental Transition-International (ISET).

 The Zurich Flood Resilience Alliance logo